RamsGallo/SmartSpend-ERNI/README.md

 ### **AI Tools and Libraries Used**

 * **Gemini 2.5**: Utilized for providing personalized financial advice.
 * **EasyOCR**: Used for the Optical Character Recognition feature to quickly scan and input expenses/incomes.
+EasyOCR requires PyTorch and Numpy

 ---